-Nicolas Krauze is Music Directr of the Orchestre de Chambre Nouvelle Europe, and Principal Guest Conductor of Ukraine’s National State Philharmony in Kiev.
+Nicolas Krauze is Principal Guest Conductor of Ukraine’s National State Philharmony in Kiev.

 He has accomplished most of his musical studies in the United States, France and Russia.
 Studying first as a violinist, then conducting, he has studied mostly at the Moscow Tchaikovsky Conservatory and the Moscow Gnessin Institute.

-Among others, his conducting professors and advisers have been Gennady Cherkassov, Nicolas Brochot, Zsolt Nagy and Christoph Eschenbach.
+Among others, his conducting professors and advisers have been Nicolas Brochot, Zsolt Nagy and Christoph Eschenbach.

-Nicolas Krauze has been recently invited to conduct the Orchestre Philharmonique de Monte-Carlo (France), the Orchestre et Opéra National de Montpellier Languedoc-Roussillon (France), the Orchestre et Opéra Avignon-Provence (France), the Orchestre National d’Île de France (France), the Orchestre National de Lorraine (France), the Lamoureux Symphonic Orchestra (France), the Paris Symphonic Orchestra (France), the Orchestre de Chambre de Versailles (France), the Wiener Concert-Verein(Austria), the Arena di Verona Symphony Orchestra (Italy), the Lecce Symphony Orchestra (Italy), the Bari Symphony Orchestra (Italy), the Orchestra Sinfonica Siciliana (Palermo, Italy), the Athens State Symphony Orchestra (Greece) the Györ Symphony Orchestra (Hungary), the Almaty Symphony Orchestra (Kazakhstan), the National State Orchestra of Kazakhstan, the Guayaquil, Loja & Cuenca National Orchestras (Ecuador), the Szczecin Symphony Orchestra (Poland), the Lomza Chamber Philharmony (Poland), the Kielce Symphony Orchestra (Poland), the Bialystok Symphony Orchestra (Poland), the Lublin Symphony Orchestra (Poland), the Wroclaw Chamber Philharmony (Poland), the Wroclaw Opera (Poland), the Bucharest Symphony Orchestra (Romania), the Sibiu Symphony orchestra (Romania), the Olomouc Symphony Orchestra (Czech Republic), the Kiev National Chamber Orchestra (Ukraine) and the Lviv State Philharmonic (Ukraine).
+Nicolas Krauze has been recently invited to conduct the Orchestre Philharmonique de Monte-Carlo (France), the Orchestre et Opéra National de Montpellier Languedoc-Roussillon (France), the Orchestre et Opéra Avignon-Provence (France), the Orchestre National d’Île de France (France), the Orchestre National de Lorraine (France), the Lamoureux Symphonic Orchestra (France), the Paris Symphonic Orchestra (France), the Orchestre de Chambre de Versailles (France), the Wiener Concert-Verein(Austria), the Arena di Verona Symphony Orchestra (Italy), the Lecce Symphony Orchestra (Italy), the Bari Symphony Orchestra (Italy), the Orchestra Sinfonica Siciliana (Palermo, Italy), the Athens State Symphony Orchestra (Greece) the Györ Symphony Orchestra (Hungary), the Sankt-Petersburg, Samara, Barnaul & Voronezh symphony orchestras (Russia), the Almaty Symphony Orchestra (Kazakhstan), the National State Orchestra of Kazakhstan, the Guayaquil, Loja & Cuenca National Orchestras (Ecuador), the Szczecin Symphony Orchestra (Poland), the Lomza Chamber Philharmony (Poland), the Kielce Symphony Orchestra (Poland), the Bialystok Symphony Orchestra (Poland), the Lublin Symphony Orchestra (Poland), the Wroclaw Chamber Philharmony (Poland), the Wroclaw Opera (Poland), the Gdansk Opera (Poland), the Bucharest Symphony Orchestra (Romania), the Sibiu Symphony orchestra (Romania), the Olomouc Symphony Orchestra (Czech Republic), the National Orchestra of Moldavia, the Kiev National Chamber Orchestra (Ukraine) and the Lviv State Philharmonic (Ukraine).

 He has also conducted over 400 concerts with the Nouvelle Europe chamber orchestra ( www.orchestre-nouvelle-europe.com ) based in Paris, France, and for which he is principal conductor and artistic director.

-During the 2018/2019 season, he will conduct about 60 concerts worldwide, including invitations with major orchestras in France, Poland, Italy, Ukraine, Kazakhstan, Russia, and will conduct two international symphonic tours in China and South Korea.
+During the 2022/2023 season, he will conduct about 50 concerts worldwide, including invitations with major orchestras in France, Poland, Ukraine, Kazakhstan, South Korea, Russia, and will conduct two international symphonic tours in China and South America.

 « Nicolas Krauze conducts with profound insight in the music, outstanding technical skills and an excellent relationship with the musician he works with.
 His charisma helps him to project his musical ideas immediately to the audience ».Christoph Eschenbach, conductor